 Learn about the importance of vaccinating against HPV.
 You know what absolutely is linked to infertility?
-Ovarian.
-This is unquestioned in the medical world.
+HPV cancers.
+The fact that they can cause issues with having children is unquestioned in the medical world.

 1 in 59,000 girls HINTED at possible symptoms of POI-meaning it wasn't even a for sure thing.
 Do you know what the lifetime odds of getting struck by lightning are?